bahaisongproject/bahai-songs/README.md

    - Linux:
      - ChordPro: `sudo cpan install chordpro`
      - exiftool: `sudo apt install libimage-exiftool-perl`
+2. Use Makefile
-1. Make song sheets with `make`
+  - Make song sheets with `make`
-1. Make song book PDF with `make songbook`
+  - Make song book with `make songbook`
-1. Empty public/ directory with `make clean`
+  - Empty public/ directory with `make clean`

 ## Updating song sheets with data from the bahá'í song project API
-`make pull` is used to update the source files with data from the bahá'í song project API at https://bahai-songs.vercel.app/api/graphql.
+Use `make pull` to update the source files with data from the bahá'í song project API at https://bahai-songs.vercel.app/api/graphql.
 The matching of ChordPro source files with database records happens based on the file name.
 If a database record is found for a ChordPro source file, the script will add/update:
 - `{title: New Title}`